valtimo-platform/valtimo-documentation/release-notes/major12/12.3.0/valtimo-frontend-libraries.md

   user to quickly navigate between the different steps of the form flow.
   See [this page](/using-valtimo/form-flow/create-form-flow-definition.md#breadcrumbs) for more information.

-* **New feature2**

-  Description of the new feature goes here.
-  Also link to the page that expains the feature in greater detail.

 * **Form flow - Going back without validation**

   Added support for going back to a previous form without the need for required fields to be filled in.